Hazard and risk

 Yes.

-Leading state hazard and risk management functions became a QRA responsibility on 1 July 2024, following reforms to Queensland’s disaster and emergency management system.
+Leading state hazard and risk management functions became a QRA responsibility on 1 July 2024, following reforms to Queensland’s Disaster and Emergency Management system.
 The Hazard and Risk Unit has been established in QRA, combining the new Hazards, Risk & Resilience (HRR) team, with QRA's well established Flood Risk Management and GIS teams.
 The new HRR team is developing a revised state-level hazard and risk assessment approach.

 A revised version of the QERMF (Version 2) was developed by the former QFES Hazard and Risk Unit following an independent review into the QERMF.
 The full release of this updated version of the QERMF was put on hold, due to the broader reforms to Queensland’s disaster and emergency management services and transitioning of responsibilities for this framework.

-QRA is now developing a Queensland Hazard and Risk Assessment Framework (QHRAF), to better align with stakeholder requirements and address recommendations received from the 2020 Independent review of the QERMF.
+QRA is now developing a new Queensland Hazard and Risk Assessment Framework (QHRAF), to better align with stakeholder requirements and address recommendations received from the 2020 Independent review of the QERMF.
 QRA has undertaken stakeholder consultation to inform the development of the QHRAF and associated tools.

 1. Flooding